noyqdave/accounting-ledger-service/docs/use-case-specifications.md

 ### Basic Flow
 1. **Actor initiates transaction creation**: The actor sends a POST request to `/transactions` endpoint with transaction data including amount, description, and type (EXPENSE or REVENUE).

+2. **System validates request format**: The system validates that the request body contains valid JSON.
+If valid, processing continues to step 3.
+If malformed, the system follows alternative flow A5.

-2. **System validates feature flag**: The system checks if the "create-transaction" feature flag is enabled.
-If enabled, processing continues to step 3.
+3. **System validates feature flag**: The system checks if the "create-transaction" feature flag is enabled.
+If enabled, processing continues to step 4.
 If disabled, the system follows alternative flow A1.

-3. **System tracks metrics**: The system records a "transactions.created" metric for monitoring purposes.
+4. **System tracks metrics**: The system records a "transactions.created" metric for monitoring purposes.

-4. **System validates input data**: The system validates the provided transaction data:
+5. **System validates input data**: The system validates the provided transaction data:
    - Amount must be greater than zero
    - Description must not be null or empty
    - Transaction type must be either EXPENSE or REVENUE

-5. **System creates domain object**: The system creates a new Transaction domain object with:
+6. **System creates domain object**: The system creates a new Transaction domain object with:
    - Generated UUID as identifier
    - Current timestamp as creation date
    - Validated amount, description, and type

-6. **System persists transaction**: The system saves the transaction to the database through the repository layer.
+7. **System persists transaction**: The system saves the transaction to the database through the repository layer.

-7. **System returns success response**: The system returns HTTP 200 with the created transaction object including the assigned ID and timestamp.
+8. **System returns success response**: The system returns HTTP 200 with the created transaction object including the assigned ID and timestamp.

 ### Alternative Flows